choreonoid/choreonoid-doc/en/install/build-ubuntu.rst

 Building and Installing from Source Code (Ubuntu Linux)
 ===================================================

-.. sectionauthor:: 中岡 慎一郎 <s.nakaoka@aist.go.jp>
+While Choreonoid can be :doc:`installed via package <install-package-ubuntu>` on Ubuntu Linux, building from source code allows you to develop Choreonoid itself or achieve more flexible operation.

-While there are various Linux distributions available, Ubuntu Linux is currently the officially supported distribution for Choreonoid.
-The latest development version of Choreonoid has been confirmed to build and run on Ubuntu versions 24.04, 22.04, and 20.04 with x64 architecture (64-bit).
 This document explains how to build Choreonoid from source code on Ubuntu Linux.

 .. contents::
    :local: